scalacenter/course-management-tools/README.md

 [ericloots@Eric-Loots-MBP] $ git rebase --continue

 [ericloots@Eric-Loots-MBP] $ git st
-On branch master
+On branch main
 nothing to commit, working directory clean
 ```

-Next, we `delinearize` the project and see what the impact is on the master course repo:
+Next, we `delinearize` the project and see what the impact is on the main course repo:

 ```
 delinearize /lbt/FTTAS-v1.3.0/fast-track-akka-scala /lbt/Studentify/fttas-linearized/fast-track-akka-scala